mmollina/sandbox/README.md

 Marcelo Mollinari
 October 7, 2015

-This document repots teh advences on the two point proceduers to be implemented into the newer version of OneMap.
+This document reports the advances on the two point procedures to be implemented into the newer version of OneMap.
 Since this is my experimental repository, the functions presented here need an extra amount of work to be incorporated into the OneMap package.
 Also, their are not documented.

 First, let us load the **Rcpp** package, some C++ functions: